Severed hand: Two men arrested in relation to assault

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Two men have been arrested after a man's hand was severed off near Whakatāne.
+Two men have been arrested after a man's hand was cut off near Whakatāne.

 Police were called to an address on McKenzie St on Sunday afternoon following an assault where a man suffered head injuries and had his hand cut off.